 Soft and Chewy or Crunchy Cookies?

 If you like soft and chewy cookies with a little crunch on the edge and bottom, bake these cookies for 20 minutes.
 If they are baked for less than that they get soggy and breakable later on.
+If you want to up the chewy, chill the portioned cookie dough in the fridge for 30 minutes.
 Do you like a super crunchy cookie?
 No problem, bake these cookies until they are dark golden brown on top.

 Make these cookies photo-worthy and even more lemony with a super easy lemon cookie icing.
 Add a little yellow food coloring – Color Kitchen Foods has natural plant-based powdered colors that are perfect for the icing because it won’t make it too runny.